 - VWNEX (Vanguard Windsor fund) only has history back to 2001 (shown in green.)
 Its price history is extended with VWNDX - the same fund but with a different share class (shown in blue.)

 - IVV (an ETF tracking the S&P500) only has history back to 2001.
-Its history is extended using the S&P500 prices.
+Its history is extended using the S&P500 total return.

 Backfill defaultThe application automatically selects a backfill index by looking up the biggest allocation class for the asset, or the fund category if available.
 For example, a mutual fund whose biggest asset allocation is mid cap will be backfilled with a mid-cap index.